 One.
-So, to use Disk Drill to get your files back, first you’ll need to download it here.
+So, to use Disk Drill to get your files back, first you’ll need to download it.

 Two.
 Once you have Disk Drill, you’ll open the application as you would any other application.
 A window will pop up asking if you want to initiate Disk Drill and allow it to make changes to your computer.
 Select “Yes”.

 Three.
 You will now see the main Disk Drill interface.
 In the center of that interface will be a list of devices that are on your computer or attached to your computer.
 Choose the one that you want to recover from.
-You can recover everything on the device or you can recover individual files (we show you how to do both in step Five).
+You can recover everything on the device or you can recover individual files.

 Four.
 Once you’ve selected the device you want to scan, you’ll see a button reading “All recovery methods”.
 It has a dropdown with other options, but for this first use, let’s just stick with the default.

 Now, click on the blue “Search for lost data” at the bottom.

 Five.
 You can either wait for Disk Drill to scan every file in the selected device, or you can choose to “Review found items” and go straight to the ones that have already been found.
 The scan will keep running in the background, but you can also stop scanning completely at any time by clicking on the “Stop scanning” button on the same screen.